Home-Start Kettering can also deliver the 123 Magic Parenting Programme to families struggling with challenging behaviour.

 Families are usually supported for up to six months by home-visiting volunteers who offer weekly visits of between 2-3 hours.

-When we receive a completed referral form, and the referral is accepted we will send a letter to the family arranging to visit them in their own home to discuss further what Home-Start is able to do and to make sure the family is accepting of Home-Start.
+Please call the office to discuss the referral first before sending us a completed referral form.
+Once the referral is accepted, we will send a letter to the family arranging to visit them in their own home to discuss further what Home-Start is able to do and to make sure the family is accepting of Home-Start.
 Once the visit has taken place we will look to place a volunteer that is felt to ‘match’ with the family’s needs.
 The length of time a family has to wait for support is dependent on how many families are waiting and how many volunteers we have available.
 Families and Referrers are then kept informed of the situation and once a volunteer is available we will introduce them to the volunteer and the support begins.

 Helping families to fulfill their potential at school and in life.